Yakubu (footballer): Decision against 2006 African Cup of Nations

 Although Nigeria gained a place at the tournament due to their performance in World Cup qualification, Yakubu decided not to play at the 2006 African Cup of Nations to concentrate on his form at Middlesbrough instead.
 He was praised for his decision as the club defeated defending champions and league leaders Chelsea 3–0.

 2010 FIFA World Cup

 At the 2010 FIFA World Cup in South Africa, Yakubu notably missed an open goal from three yards against South Korea in the last Group game but later went on to score a penalty to tie the match.
 Yakubu's penalty made sure that Nigeria earned a result of 2–2 draw, but this was not enough for his side to progress out of the group stages.

 Personal life

 In 2008, Yakubu married Yvonne Lameen Ikhana, the daughter of former Nigerian international footballer Kadiri Ikhana, who is also the father-in-law to former Nigerian international footballer Patrick Ovie.
 Yakubu and Ikhana have two daughters.
+Yakubu and Yvonne Lameen Ikhana legally dissolved their marriage in September 2021, citing irreconcilable differences, and subsequently parted ways.
 He used to play barefoot on the streets of Benin, Nigeria, until his brother gave him a pair of boots aged 12.